cryptohackathon/MINI-FE/README.md

 The value ``pairing`` is the pairing instance with which all group elements are generated.

-The element ``hash`` is a value that is supposed to depend on the grade cerimony.
-For security to hold it has to be different in each cerimony and can be chosen as the hash of a fixed string (e.g., the identifier of the cerimony) - see the code's demo for major details.
+The element ``hash`` is a value that is supposed to depend on the grade ceremony.
+For security to hold it has to be different in each ceremony and can be chosen as the hash of a fixed string (e.g., the identifier of the ceremony) - see the code's demo for major details.

 The function
 ```C